Maula Bakhsh: Early career

-Bakhsh played and captained the Karachi Youth Division in the National Youth Football Championship in 1966.
+Bakhsh was selected for the Karachi Youth Division in the National Youth Football Championship in 1966.

-West and East Pakistan
+Bakhsh played for Karachi Port Trust and Pakistan Airlines departmental teams in the domestic setup in the 1960s, while representing the Karachi Division at the National Football Championship.

+Dhaka Mohammedan

-Bakhsh played for Karachi Port Trust and Pakistan Airlines departmental teams in the domestic setup in the 1960s.
-Like several notable players of West Pakistan, Bakhsh represented several clubs in East Pakistan at the Dhaka First Division League, where he played for EPIDC.
+Like several notable players of West Pakistan, Bakhsh represented several clubs in East Pakistan at the Dhaka First Division League, where he played for Dhaka Mohammedan and EPIDC.
+During his stay in the Dhaka League, he also represented Dacca Division at the National Football Championship.

-Turkey
+In 1969, Bakhsh received a suspension of two years from the East Pakistan Sports Federation, due to playing for Karachi-based club Karachi Port Trust, while still being registered to Dhaka Mohammedan.

+Mersin İdman Yurdu

 After making a good impression with the national team in a match against Turkey at the 1967 RCD Cup, on 6 April 1968, Bakhsh along with national teammate and fellow Lyari resident Abdul Jabbar signed for Turkish First Football League club Mersin İdman Yurdu.
 Bakhsh made two appearances with the team against Ankara Demirspor and Bursaspor during the 1967–68 Turkish First Football League.
 Both stayed at the club for six months.

 Bakhsh had reportedly later claimed that both faced difficulties, and struggled to match the stamina and fitness required for the Turkish football team, due to lack of focus on the players' fitness level in Pakistan at the time.

-United Arab Emirates
+Al-Shaab

 During the 1970s, several local leagues were launched across the Middle East, where several Pakistani players represented club sides in these leagues and some of these players even coached the clubs’ new youth setups.
 Subsequently, Bakhsh moved to the United Arab Emirates, where he featured for Al-Shaab CSC in Sharjah in the mid-1970s, later also coaching the team.